 Free all-night parking is available at TTC Commuter Parking Lots.
-The Spadina Subway Shuttle Bus will run frequently from St. Clair West Station, stopping at commuter parking lots located at or near Wilson and Downsview stations.
-Last shuttle bus leaves St. Clair West Station at 7:40am.
 For more information about TTC's all-night bus network, visit www.ttc.ca.

 Special Event Day Pass

-The Special Event TTC Day Pass allows a single customer or a family/group of customers (up to 6 people, maximum 2 adults and 4 children/youths, 19 years of age or under) to pay one low price for unlimited travel on all regular TTC service.
-For Scotiabank Nuit Blanche, the TTC Day Pass is valid from the start of service on Saturday, October 5 until 9 am on Sunday, October 6.
-Day Passes are available at all subway station Collector Booths starting September 23, at a cost of $10.75.
+The Scotiabank Nuit Blanche TTC Day Pass for $11.50 allows a single customer or a family/group of customers (up to six people, maximum two adults and 4 youths, 19 years of age or under) to pay one low price for unlimited travel on all regular TTC service.
+Valid from the start of service on Saturday, October 3 until 9 am on Sunday, October 4.
+Available at all subway station Collector Booths beginning September 17.
 Day Passes cannot be used at automatic entrances.

-Regular GO Train service runs half hourly on Saturday along the Lakeshore line between Aldershot and Oshawa.
-The rest of the GO network is served by Go Bus.
+Regular GO Train service runs half hourly on Saturday, October 3 along the Lakeshore line between Aldershot and Oshawa.
+The rest of the GO network is served by GO Bus.

 Special late-night service

-To accommodate the late-night festivities, GO is running extra trains to and from Union Station.
+The following extra trains will run to and from Union Station.

 Visit gotransit.com for schedules.